 - When trying a new exercise, consult your healthcare provider or your midwife for any recommendations.
 They may guide you through the correct postures and let you know the risks involved.

-- Avoid postures that involve stomach stretches and lying back.
+- Avoid adopting postures that involve stretching the stomach or lying on your back.

 - Inform your trainer about your pregnancy while joining an exercise class.
 It will help them streamline the activities that suit you best.